 Weekly Schedule and Readings

 Advances in science and technology have always played an important role in shaping the nature of warfare, but a fundamentally new dimension emerged with the invention of nuclear weapons in the 1940s and, as the nuclear arsenals expanded, the respective capability for nearly-instant global devastation.
-Since the end of Cold War, many global security challenges have evolved, but –as President Obama pointed out in 2009– “in a strange turn of history, the threat of global nuclear war has gone down, but the risk of a nuclear attack has gone up.”
+Since the end of Cold War, many global security challenges have evolved but, as former President Obama pointed out in 2009, “in a strange turn of history, the threat of global nuclear war has gone down, but the risk of a nuclear attack has gone up.”
 New technologies are now emerging that could again transform the conditions of global security.
-These developments can be disruptive (as with the invention of nuclear weapons) or gradual as with the increasing significance of cyberwarfare or autonomous weapons.
+These developments can be disruptive (as with the invention of nuclear weapons) or gradual as with the increasing significance of autonomous weapons and artificial intelligence.
 The dual-use nature of many relevant technologies further highlights the complexity of sound policy-making.
 To set the stage for the topics and issues covered this semester, we will briefly explore the different types of security threats today, the perception and prioritization of relevant risks, and the resulting challenges for effective policy making.

 More to explore: